AmeenCodes01/PromisePool/storyboard.md

     does something change in db on invidual side ?
 No. but we need to store group session for stats ig.

+//implement cancel session. no drop outs, pure cancel for everyone.

 PHASE 1
 [] create room.